Dream of having the confidence to travel solo?

 2) She Bop

 As I mentioned, my father first introduced me to the wonders of the Kentucky Derby when I was in kindergarten.
 I was excited to be allowed to place a bet on my very first pony.
-Of course, I only choose ponies based on random feelings and illogic, so it didn’t take me long to place my bet on a horse named Winning Colors.
+Of course, you should only choose ponies based on random feelings and illogic, so it didn’t take me long to place my bet on a horse named Winning Colors.

 First of all, Winning Colors sounds like “True Colors”, which was my favorite Cyndi Lauper song.
 And more importantly, Winning Colors was a filly!
 She was the only filly in the Derby, and only two other female horses had ever won the big race.
 I really wanted her to stick it to those macho horses.